okfn/opendefinition/source/open-definition-dev.markdown

 reasonable reproduction cost, preferably downloadable via the Internet without charge.
 The **work** must also be available in a convenient and modifiable form.
 The **license** may require the work to be available in a convenient and modifiable form.
+The **work** must be clearly presented as available under the **license**.

 *Comment: This can be summarized as 'social' openness - not only are you allowed to use, modify, and share the work but you can get it.
 'As a whole' prevents the limitation of access by indirect means, for example by only allowing access to a few items of a database at a time.
-An example of 'reasonable reproduction cost' is the cost of blank media or bandwidth required to distribute a complete database.*
+An example of 'reasonable reproduction cost' is the cost of blank media or bandwidth required to distribute a complete database.
+'Clearly presented as available' means that both the license and the means of access are clear and unambiguous on which works the rights attach to.*

 ### 2. Redistribution